50-Course/50-Course/README.md

 I possess deep understanding of the linux ecosystem - internals, core utils and the command-line, and have used it as my primary development environment for over 5 years.

 - 🌱 I’m currently learning Rust, and improving my proficiency in Go
-- ⚡ Fun fact: I have been working on my Japanese language proficiency for over a year now, and I understand basic Japanese conversations, and currently learning to read and write Hiranaga and Katakana.
+- ⚡ Fun fact:
+I have been working on my Japanese language proficiency for over a year now, I understand basic Japanese conversations, and currently learning to read and write Hiranaga and Katakana.
+You may catch me on weekends learning Rust, or reading a book on Japanese culture and history.
 <!--
 **50-Course/50-Course** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.